The Way. Unity in Faith

 Vision

-“The vision of the Kurdistan National Prayer Breakfast is to create a sacred space for prayer, unity, and mutual respect among people of all faiths—honoring the diverse religious heritage of the region and upholding the universal value of religious freedom.
-Rooted in a spirit of peace and shared humanity, this gathering seeks to foster reconciliation, deepen interfaith understanding, and celebrate the power of prayer to bring healing and hope to our world.
+The vision of the event was to create a sacred space for prayer, unity, and mutual respect among people of all faiths—honoring the region’s diverse religious heritage and upholding the universal value of religious freedom.
+Rooted in a spirit of peace and shared humanity, the gathering aimed to foster reconciliation, deepen interfaith understanding, and celebrate the power of prayer to bring healing and hope to the world.

-The inaugural Kurdistan National Prayer Breakfast is an invite-only gathering taking place in the historic city of Erbil from April 22 to April 25, 2025.
-As the first event of its kind in the nation’s history, it will bring together global leaders, spiritual voices of all faiths, and changemakers for collective prayer, meaningful dialogue, and a shared vision of coexistence in a land steeped in Biblical significance and cultural richness.
+Held from April 22 to April 25, 2025, the first-ever Kurdistan National Prayer Breakfast was an invite-only event that brought together global leaders, spiritual voices from various faiths, and changemakers for collective prayer, meaningful dialogue, and a shared vision of coexistence in a land rich with Biblical significance and cultural heritage.

 Kurdistan Prime Minister